ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-redhat-arch.md

 ## Bastion hosts
 {: #vcs-openshift-redhat-arch-bastion-host}

-The Management host is a Red Hat Enterprise Linux 7.6 virtual machine (VM).
-This VM hosts services to install and configure the OpenShift instance and provides utilities to manage the Red Hat OpenShift environment.
+The Management host is a Red Hat® Enterprise Linux® 7.6 virtual machine (VM).
+This VM hosts services to install and configure the OpenShift® instance and provides utilities to manage the Red Hat OpenShift environment.
 This host is normally deployed in the VXLAN Subnet.

 ## Bootstrap hosts
 {: #vcs-openshift-redhat-arch-bootstrap-host}